stimulsoft/Samples-JS/ASP.NET/README.md

 #Overview
 This repository has some examples (Visual Studio Projects) each in different folders:

-### [01.
-Load Report from Server Side](https://github.com/stimulsoft/Samples-JS/tree/master/ASP.NET/01.%20Load%20Report%20from%20Server%20Side) - This folder contains simple demo of using Stimulsoft Reports.JS Viewer in the PHP project.
+### [Loading a Report from the Server-Side](https://github.com/stimulsoft/Samples-JS/tree/master/ASP.NET/Loading%20a%20Report%20from%20the%20Server-Side) - This sample demonstrates how to load a report from the Server-Side.
 Some samples of various reports available:

 * Simple List
 * Highlight Condition